Semester-long peer observation and reflection program for faculty wishing to actively work on their pedagogy in a supportive, structured environment.

 Teaching Triangles is a semester-long, reciprocal classroom observation and reflection program geared towards helping faculty think through their teaching practices in a supportive, structured environment.
 In Teaching Triangles, faculty observe and are observed by two colleagues.
 Observations are meant to stimulate personal self-reflection on teaching practice (not meant to provide direct commentary on colleagues’ performances).
-Participants engage in non-judgemental, formative feedback and discussion throughout the semester with other members of their Triangle following the observations.
+Participants engage in non-judgmental, formative feedback and discussion throughout the semester with other members of their Triangle following the observations.
 The CTL forms triangles and provides a structure for observation and reflection.
 Participants who fully complete the program will receive a $250 stipend.

 Each Teaching Triangle consists of three faculty members committed to working together on their teaching for the semester.
 Triangle participants will agree to visit each other’s courses at least once during the semester to observe their colleagues teach.
 This observation will not be evaluative; direct commentary on colleagues’ performance is not part of this process.
 Instead, colleagues will write down their observations of the class session, and, following the class, reflect on their own practice having experienced what it’s like to be in another faculty member’s classroom.